What is pneumonia?

 Living with pneumonia

 Pneumonia is an acute infection from which most patients will make a rapid recovery.
 Many patients do suffer from easily getting tired for a couple of months after having had pneumonia, but this gradually improves.
 Amazingly, even with severe pneumonia, the lung usually recovers and has no lasting damage, although occasionally there might be some scarring of the lung (rarely leading to bronchiectasis) or lung surface (the pleura).
-At present, we do not know whether the lung damage caused by COVID-19 recovers completely or leaves some degree of mild damage that might make some people more breathless when doing everyday activities such as carrying shopping or doing the cleaning.

 Ongoing research into pneumonia